Esri/solutions-widgets-wpf/README.md

 ### Services

 * There are several services that the addins depend on to function.
 You can open, build, and run the test project [TestDependentServices](source/AllSolutionsWidgetsWithTests/TestDependentServices/TestDependentServices.cs) to check which services may not be available.
-* If interested in the Addins that require services from AGI, please contact Todd Smith at tsmith@agi.com.

 ## Resources